Auburn Dog Bite Lawyer

 - Most people who are bitten by a dog are familiar with the dog that bit them.

-Anybody can suffer a dog bite injury under bad circumstances.
-However, studies have revealed that the group most threatened by dog bites is young children.
-According to CDC data, more than 80 percent of dog bite emergency room patients are younger than 15 years old.
-Furthermore, CDC data also shows that more than 50 percent of children aged 11 years and younger have been bitten by a dog, although the majority of these cases are not severe.
+Anybody can suffer a dog bite injury under dire circumstances.
+However, studies have revealed that young children are most threatened by dog bites.
+According to CDC data, over 80 percent of dog bite emergency room patients are younger than 15.
+Furthermore, CDC data also shows that more than 50 percent of children aged 11 years and younger have been bitten by a dog, although most of these cases are not severe.

 One of the main reasons that children tend to be more vulnerable to dog attacks is simply because they are smaller.
 Being smaller means that children are less able than adults to defend themselves or run away from an aggressive animal.
 Their small size can also mean that dogs will feel less afraid of them and may be more likely to attack if provoked.
 It has also been suggested that children are less able to tell if a dog is likely to become aggressive and that many younger children are attacked while innocently trying to play with the attacking dog.Dangerous Dog Breeds